-If a patient removes their hearing aids during the day, the hearing aids should be put back in the charger.
+If a patient removes their hearing aids during the day, the hearing aids should be put back on the charger.
 Rule of thumb: If the hearing aids are not on the ears, they should be in the charger.
 The batteries will not overcharge, and this will not decrease the overall life of the battery.
-If the charger is not available, it’s ok to open the battery door for a few hours until they are worn or can be put in the charger.
+If the charger is not available, it’s ok to open the battery door for a few hours until they are worn or can be put on the charger.
 If the hearing aids are not going to be worn for an extended period, the batteries should be removed.

 Can I use an active drying system for hearing aids with ZPower batteries?

 Only use an approved active drying system.
 If the drying system is not approved, then remove the batteries from the hearing aids before placing the aids in the drying system.
 Unapproved active drying systems may have temperature ranges that exceed the recommended rechargeable battery operating temperature.
 This may damage the battery.

 Do I need to clean the charging contacts on my hearing aids and charger?

 Yes, to ensure your hearing aids charge properly, it is important that the hearing aids and charger are dry and clean before charging.
 Use a soft tissue to remove moisture or debris on the hearing aids and charger contacts.
 The soft brush that is included with hearing aids may also be used to remove debris from the charging wells.
 Do not use rubbing alcohol or other chemical substances.

 Watch Our Video – Getting the Most Out of Your ZPower Rechargeable System